-Ma’an is an electronic portal provided by the Ministry of Labour and Social Development, and allows its audience to participate in the labour market and social development initiatives, in addition to notifying the Ministry’s team of inspection violations as well as infringements in the private sector labour market.
+Ma’an is an electronic portal provided by the Ministry of Human Resource and Social Development, and allows its audience to participate in the labour market and social development initiatives, in addition to notifying the Ministry’s team of inspection violations as well as infringements in the private sector labour market.

-Community Participation is an Eportal provided by the Ministry of Civil Service, and allows citizens the opportunity to voice their opinions, experiences, and ideas.
+Community Participation is an Eportal provided by the Ministry of Human Resource and Social Development, and allows citizens the opportunity to voice their opinions, experiences, and ideas.

 Is a national initiative for digital ideas and projects that contribute to the realisation of the Kindgom’s digital transformation and aiding in its becoming one of the leading digital innovation hubs globally.
 The initiative aims to encourage Saudi society to innovate digital solutions to challenges facing society across different sectors, and turn them into profitable businesses.